How to Save or Export Spreadsheets

 Imports IronXL

-' Create new Excel WorkBook document
+' Create a new Excel WorkBook document

 Private workSheet1 As WorkSheet = workBook.CreateWorkSheet("sheet1")